-Microbiology: Sulfacetamide exerts a bacteriostatic effect against susceptible bacteria by restricting the synthesis of folic acid required for growth through competition with p-amino-benzoic acid.
+Sulfacetamide sodium exerts a bacteriostatic effect against susceptible bacteria by restricting the synthesis of folic acid required for growth through competition with p-aminobenzoic acid.

-Some strains of these bacteria may be resistant to sulfacetamide or resistant strains may emerge in vivo.
+Some strains of bacteria may be resistant to sulfacetamide or resistant strains may emerge in-vivo.

-Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is indicated for steroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where a superficial bacterial ocular infection or a risk of bacterial ocular infection exists.
+Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is indicated for corticosteroid-responsive inflammatory ocular conditions for which a corticosteroid is indicated and where superficial bacterial ocular infection or a risk of bacterial ocular infection exists.

 The use of a combination drug with an anti-infective component is indicated where the risk of superficial ocular infection is high or where there is an expectation that potentially dangerous numbers of bacteria will be present in the eye.

-The product does not provide adequate coverage against: Neisseria species, Pseudomonas species, Serratia marcescens.
+This product does not provide adequate coverage against: Neisseria species, Serratia marcescens.

 A significant percentage of staphylococcal isolates are completely resistant to sulfa drugs.

 Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is contraindicated in most viral diseases of the cornea and conjunctiva including epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, and varicella, and also in mycobacterial infection of the eye and fungal diseases of ocular structures.
-This product is also contraindicated in individuals with known or suspected hypersensitivity to any of the ingredients of this preparation, to other sulfonamides and to other corticosteroids.
-See WARNINGS.
-(Hypersensitivity to the antimicrobial component occurs at a higher rate than for other components.)
+This product is also contraindicated in individuals with known or suspected hypersensitivity to any of the ingredients of this preparation, to other sulfonamides, or to other corticosteroids.
+(Hypersensitivity to the antimicrobial components occurs at a higher rate than for other components).

 Acute anterior uveitis may occur in susceptible individuals, primarily Blacks.

 Prolonged use of sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution may suppress the host response and thus increase the hazard of secondary ocular infections.
-In those diseases causing thinning of the cornea or sclera, perforation has been known to occur with the use of topical corticosteroids.
+In those diseases causing thinning of the cornea or sclera, perforations have been known to occur with the use of topical corticosteroids.
 In acute purulent conditions of the eye, corticosteroids may mask infection or enhance existing infection.

 A significant percentage of staphylococcal isolates are completely resistant to sulfonamides.

-Topical steroids are not effective in mustard gas keratitis and Sjogren's keratoconjunctivitis.
+Topical corticosteroids are not effective in mustard gas keratitis and Sjögren's keratoconjunctivitis.

-Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia and other blood dyscrasias.
-Sensitization may recur when a sulfonamide is readministered, irrespective of the route of administration.
+Fatalities have occurred, although rarely, due to severe reactions to sulfonamides including Stevens-Johnson syndrome, toxic epidermal necrolysis, fulminant hepatic necrosis, agranulocytosis, aplastic anemia, and other blood dyscrasias.
+Sensitizations may recur when a sulfonamide is readministered irrespective of the route of administration.
 If signs of hypersensitivity or other serious reactions occur, discontinue use of this preparation.
-Cross-sensitivity among corticosteroids has been demonstrated (See ADVERSE REACTIONS).
+Cross-sensitivity among corticosteroids have been demonstrated (see ADVERSE REACTIONS).

-The initial prescription and renewal of the medication order beyond 20 mL of solution should be made by a physician only after examination of the patient with the aid of magnification, such as slit lamp biomicroscopy and, where appropriate, fluorescein staining: If signs and symptoms fail to improve after two days, the patient should be re-evaluated.
+The initial prescription and renewal of the medication order beyond 20 mL of sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution should be made by a physician only after examination of the patient with the aid of magnification such as slit-lamp biomicroscopy and, where appropriate, fluorescein staining.
+If signs and symptoms fail to improve after two days, the patient should return to the office for further evaluation.

 The possibility of fungal infections of the cornea should be considered after prolonged corticosteroid dosing.
-Use with caution in patients with severe dry eye.
 Fungal cultures should be taken when appropriate.

 The p-aminobenzoic acid present in purulent exudates competes with sulfonamides and can reduce their effectiveness.

 This product is sterile when packaged.
-To prevent contamination, care should be taken to avoid touching the dropper tip to eyelids or to any other surface.
-The use of this dropper bottle by more than one person may spread infection.
+To prevent contamination, care should be taken to avoid touching dropper tip to eyelids or to any other surface.
+The use of this dispenser by more than one person may spread infection.
 Keep bottle tightly closed when not in use.
 Protect from light.
 Sulfonamide solutions darken on prolonged standing and exposure to heat and light.
 Do not use if solution has darkened.
 Yellowing does not affect activity.
-Keep out of reach of children.
+Keep out of the reach of children.

 Eyelid cultures and tests to determine the susceptibility of organisms to sulfacetamide may be indicated if signs and symptoms persist or recur in spite of the recommended course of treatment with sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution.